 What is lecanemab?

-Lecanemab, also known as Leqembi, has made headlines as the first drug ever approved in the UK by the MHRA that can slow down early-stage Alzheimer’s disease, but it has not been recommended for use in the NHS at this stage.
-Here is what we know so far.
+Lecanemab made headlines as the first MHRA-approved drug in the UK to slow early-stage Alzheimer’s disease, but it has not been recommended for NHS at this stage.
+Here is what we know so far about this breakthrough Alzheimer's drug.

-In August 2024, the Medicines and Healthcare products Regulatory Agency (MHRA) approved lecanemab (marketed as Leqembi in the UK) as a treatment for some people living with early Alzheimer’s disease.
+In August 2024, lecanemab (marketed as Leqembi in the UK) was approved as a treatment for some people living with early Alzheimer’s disease.
 The drug can slow down the decline in memory and thinking skills of people living with early Alzheimer’s disease.

 The MHRA’s approval of the first safe and effective Alzheimer’s disease treatment, shown to slow progression, is a defining moment for people with early-stage Alzheimer’s disease in the UK and a significant step towards a more hopeful future.